Alex Verdugo Preview, Player Props: Red Sox vs. Astros

 Alex Verdugo At The Plate

-- Among the qualified batters, he ranks 40th in batting average, while his on-base percentage ranks 44th and he is 85th in slugging.
+- Among the qualifying hitters, he ranks 38th in batting average, while his on-base percentage ranks 45th and he is 81st in slugging.

-- Verdugo has picked up a hit in 67.6% of his 111 games this year, with multiple hits in 29.7% of those games.
+- Verdugo has picked up a hit in 67.9% of his 112 games this season, with more than one hit in 30.4% of them.

-- Verdugo has an RBI in 32 of 111 games this year, with multiple RBI in 11 of them.
-He has also driven in three or more of his team's runs in two contests.
+- Verdugo has driven home a run in 33 games this year (29.5%), including more than one RBI in 9.8% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.